xnth97/magic-conch/README.md

 {
     // This value can be found in the Keys & Endpoint section when examining your resource from the Azure portal.
 Alternatively, you can find the value in the Azure OpenAI Studio > Playground > Code View
     "base_url": "https://EXAMPLE.openai.azure.com",
-    // You will need to replace gpt-35-turbo with the deployment name you chose when you deployed the ChatGPT or GPT-4 models.
-    "model": "gpt-35-turbo",
+    // Optional.
+Custom deployment IDs for models.
+If not provided, will use the default model name as deployment name.
+    "deployments": {
+        "gpt-3.5-turbo": "DEPLOYMENT_ID_HERE"
+    },
-    // API version of the model, see on Azure docs.
+    // Optional.
+API version of the model, see on Azure docs.
+If not provided, will use the latest version of go-openai package.
-    "api_version": "2023-03-15-preview",
+    "api_version": "2023-05-15",
     // This value can be found in the Keys & Endpoint section when examining your resource from the Azure portal.
 You can use either KEY1 or KEY2.
     "api_key": "AZURE_API_KEY_HERE",
     // Telegram Bot API token.